 Students must live within district boundaries

-RETURNING STUDENTS: Returning student residency for the upcoming school year will be verified electronically, and investigators from National Investigations, Inc. will follow-up with those that cannot be initially verified.
-Parents and guardians of returning students will receive notice in July with the results of the residency verification if necessary and indicate next steps if any.
+RETURNING STUDENTS: Returning student residency for the upcoming school year will be verified electronically, and investigators from National Investigations, Inc. will follow up with those that cannot be initially verified.
+Parents and guardians of returning students will receive notice over the summer with the results of the residency verification if necessary and indicate next steps if any.
 Most families will not receive a letter.

-ALL OTHER STUDENTS: Anyone seeking to enroll a student must complete the General Residency Form and provide the required supporting documentation.
+NEW STUDENTS: Anyone seeking to enroll a new student must complete the General Residency Form and provide the required supporting documentation.
 One document from each of the following categories is required to complete the registration process.
 All documents must be current (within the last 30 days) and show your name and address.
-Please submit only copies of supporting documents, not originals.
-Documents will not be returned.
+Documents may be uploaded during the registration process or presented to the school.
 To guard your security, please block out account and social security numbers on the documents before you present them.

 Category 1 (one document required)

 - Real estate tax bill

 - Mortgage document or payment

 - Section 8 letter